RC006 JEREMY HUTCHISON

 Jeremy Hutchison is an artist who works across performance, sculpture, text and video.
 His practice plunges a disruptive logic into the smooth mechanisms of consumer capitalism.
 Through the perversion of commercial modes of production, he weaponises humour and absurdity to political ends: power relations are reversed, language is inverted, behavioural norms are accelerated or capsized.
 Jeremy lives and works in London, England.

-Exhibition runs Dec 19 - Jan 17.
+Exhibition runs Until May 17th.
 Visible at all times from the street at Ruby Cruel and in Galaxzy, 253 Well Street.